jackdarker/TwineTest/README.md

 This is a Twine/Twee - testgame based on the setup from ChapelR/tweego-setup.
-Its not a realgame but a testground.
+Its not a real game but a testground.

+It features:
+- interactive fiction where you move through locations
+- save-system (browser storage)
+- a basic inventory
+- very basic combat encounter
+- javascript code to make writing passages easier

+Todo:
+- save-system (file storage)
+- outfit-system
+- combat logic and calculation
+- quest tracker
+- ???

 Setting up everything
 --------------------------------